learn-co-curriculum/dsc-feature-selection-methods/README.md

 <img src= "./images/filter.png">

-In the linear regression context, a common filter method is to eliminate features that are two highly correlated with one another.
+In the linear regression context, a common filter method is to eliminate features that are too highly correlated with one another.
 Another method is to use a variance threshold.
 This sets some threshold of required variance for features in order to include them in a model.
-The though process behind this is that if variables do not have a high variance, they will not change much and will therefore not have much impact on our dependent variable.
+The thought process behind this is that if variables do not have a high variance, they will not change much and will therefore not have much impact on our dependent variable.

 #### Embedded methods